billyrayvalentine/asm68k-megadrive-hellobeef/README.md

 # asm68k-megadrive-hellobeef
-A simple hello world project to get up and running with megadrive/genesis development
+A simple hello world like project to get up and running with megadrive/genesis development

+Simply sets up the Megadrive 68000 vector table, rom header and writes 0xBEEFBEEF to register d0

+Big thanks to [https://blog.bigevilcorporation.co.uk/] whose excellent blog opened this rabbit hole for me.

 Most of the introductions I've seen set up the VDP which adds a significant learning curve to anyone just wanted to dive in and play with some m68k assembly